kxh001/ITdiffusion/README.md

 pip install -e .
 ```

 This would install the 'itdiffusion' python package that scripts depend on.

+Note: If you occur the warning that no module named 'mpi4py', please refer [here](https://pypi.org/project/mpi4py/).

 ## Utilities
 Folder 'utilsitd' includes the utilities from [improved-diffusion](https://github.com/openai/improved-diffusion) and our ITdiffusion model, and then use scripts to output results we desire.